Why Canadian oil is better for the U.S. than oil from OPEC

 Renewable energy sources are growing, but oil and gas will continue to be critical for the foreseeable future.

-The U.S. is expected to consume 18.5 million barrels per day of petroleum and other liquids in 2050, a 10 per cent increase from 2021, according to EIA data.
+The U.S. is expected to consume approximately 19 million barrels per day of petroleum and other liquids in 2050, an 11 per cent increase from 2021, according to EIA data.

 Refiners have spent billions to be able to process more “heavy oil” like what is primarily produced in Canada, according to IHS Markit.